 How to pick a Forex broker for scalping

-While various governments and the Forex industry try their best to regulate over the counter Forex trading, it is still a largely unregulated form of investment.
-Therefore, it is important that you take responsibility, do the research and fully understand what you are getting involved in.
-Pay attention to the broker agreement and understand what your responsibilities are and what will happen if you don’t follow the rules.
+While various governments and the Forex industry try their best to regulate over-the-counter Forex trading, it is still a largely unregulated form of investment.
+It is therefore important that you take responsibility, do the research, and fully understand what you are getting involved in.
+You should pay attention to the broker agreement and understand what your responsibilities are, and what will happen if you don’t follow the rules.
 One vital part of the agreement will be where it advises you of how much margin is required, and what will happen if a position goes against you.
 The worse scenario could be an automatic liquidation of your account if you are too highly leveraged.
-If you are unsure about any aspect of the agreement, in particular, the small print, then contact the brokers representative and get them to explain.
+If you are unsure about any aspect of the agreement, in particular the small print, then contact the broker’s representative and get them to explain.

-Aside from the broker, it is also important to choose the right sort of trading platform and to become familiar with how it works.
-There are a number of different FX brokers for scalping, but they will offer a variety of platforms.
-It is a good idea to open a demo account in the first instance and get in some practice so you are completely comfortable with using it.
-If your intention is to scalp the markets you want there to be no room for error.
-Imagine what will happen if you hit the sell button by mistake.
-You could get lucky if the market suddenly decides to go south.
-But on the other hand, if it doesn’t go south and you’ve entered a position completely opposite to what you had intended, it has the potential to be very costly.
-Carelessness and mistakes will prove very expensive so it’s wise to get in as much practice as possible.
+Aside from the broker, it is also important to choose the right sort of trading platform, and to become familiar with how it works.
+There are a number of different Forex brokers for scalping, but they will offer a variety of platforms.
+It is a good idea to open a demo account in the first instance and get in some practice, so that you can become completely comfortable with using it.
+If your intention is to scalp the markets, you want there to be no room for error.
+Imagine what would happen if you hit the sell button by mistake!
+You could get lucky if the market suddenly decided to go south; but on the other hand, if it doesn’t go south and you’ve entered a position completely opposite to what you had intended, it has the potential to be very costly.
+Carelessness and mistakes will prove very expensive, so it’s wise to get in as much practice as possible.

 If you like the sound of scalping then why not give it a go?
-It will definitely add some color to your trading experience and you may find it is right for you.
+It will definitely add some colour to your trading experience, and you may find that it is right for you.
 We’d love to hear about your experiences, so get in touch and let us know how it all went for you.